 Commercial & Workplace, Preservation & Adaptive Reuse

-Designed by Architects Hartman, Morford, Bowen, M’s Pub was built in 1972 for owner Mary Vogel in a four-story warehouse structure in Omaha’s historic Old Market.
-Reminiscent of a London pub or Parisian bistro, M’s quickly became an Old Market icon and a favorite dining destination for many Omahans.
+M’s Pub was created in 1972 for owner Mary Vogel in a repurposed four-story warehouse structure in the Old Market Historic District.
+Designed by Architects Hartman, Morford, Bowen, it is reminiscent of a London pub or Parisian bistro.
+M’s Pub quickly became an Old Market icon and a favorite dining destination for many Omahans.
 It’s sophisticated ambiance contrasted with the rustic warehouse space it occupied; exposed black wood ceiling, white painted brick walls, island bar with green marble top, and a “caboose” kitchen constructed of black painted beadboard, mirrors, and brass railings.

 In January 2016, a gas line explosion and ensuing fire destroyed M’s Pub and much of the Mercer Building, leaving a burned-out shell.
-After convincing the City to hold off on demolishing the building, BVH and engineering consultants were engaged by the Mercer Management Co. to develop a stabilization plan.
+After convincing the City to hold off on demolishing the building, BVH Architecture was engaged by the Mercer Management Co. to develop a stabilization plan.
 Lund Ross Contractors were hired to rebuild the shell, including replacing the roof, floor structures, and a portion of the brick walls.
 In late 2016, owner Ann Mellen decided to rebuild M’s Pub.
-She came to BVH asking that the space be replicated.
-Fortunately, the original plans were found, and after a year of construction, a new, but remarkably similar, M’s Pub reopened in November 2017.
+She came to BVH asking that the space be fully reconstructed.
+Fortunately, the original plans were found, and after a year of construction, a new, and remarkably similar but updated, M’s Pub reopened in November 2017.